konaendu/vlamax/README.md

 # 8. Steady State Lactate Concentrations

 Based on the earlier described equation to calculate the AT the steady state lactate concentration for velocities below the AT can be calculated.
 The assumption of the steady state is that lactate production and elimination are equal.
-In the earlier part of this notebook the calculation for the production of lactate has already been discussed.
+In the earlier part the calculation for the production of lactate has already been discussed.
 So far the process of the invasion of pyruvate/lactate to the location of combustion (mitochondria) has been neglected.
 Pyruvate is converted into Acyl-CoA that can be brought into the citric acid cycle.
 This reaction is catalysed by the enzym pyruvatdehydrogenase (PDH).
 The activity of PDH consequently influences the accumulating lactate.
 PDH itself is activated mainly by the presence of pyruvate.
 The affinity of PDH towards pyruvate is dependent on the muscle fiber and described in the simulation by the constant Kel.
 In the original publication Mader and Heck suggested a value between 4 - 9, whereas it was assumed that Kel is 2 in a later paper.
 Based on these assumption the following equation holds true for the lactate concentration (CLass) below the threshold:

 Calculating CLass below threshold